 Our clients can tour Bruges year-round since the destination is a true delight regardless of season.
-The austerity of winter in this medieval town is as attractive as its lush summers, perhaps giving you the additional pleasure of seeing skaters on frozen canals, the snow and ice sculpture festival, and the intimacy provided by warm fires in cozy taverns and restaurants, splendidly warding off winter chills click at this page.
+The austerity of winter in this medieval town is as attractive as its lush summers, perhaps giving you the additional pleasure of seeing skaters on frozen canals, the snow and ice sculpture festival, and the intimacy provided by warm fires in cozy taverns and restaurants, splendidly warding off winter chills.

 Just a quick note to let you know how much we enjoyed the tour of the Loire Valley [Custom Loire Valley Day Tour from Paris of 2 chateaux and 1 wine estate].
 Let me start by saying the best part of the trip was meeting you and listening and learning about the history of France and specifically Chenonceaux.
 Your comments and guidance throughout the day made the experience far more than just a sight-seeing trip.
 Lunch was great and so were Amboise and the wine tasting.
 I can’t thank you enough for putting this tour together for us, we will enjoy the memories for years to come.